 Roughly 70,000 drivers were represented in the California Trucking Association’s suit last November.
 It argued many truck drivers had already opted to transition to independent contracting before being forced to return to traditional employment after failing to pass the newly implemented ABC test.
 The drivers said being able to determine their own working hours and profit from using their own vehicles means they should indeed pass the test.

-California workers and job seekers curious to know how AB5 applies to their careers can visit the Employment Status Portal, created by the the California Labor and Workforce Development Agency.
+California workers and job seekers curious to know how the contractor law applies to their careers can visit the Employment Status Portal, created by the the California Labor and Workforce Development Agency.

 Other states are following California’s lead